 In December 2017, Tehran’s police chief, Gen. Hossein Rahimi, announced that officers would cease arresting and charging women for dress code violations.
 However, the authorities reversed their policy after the nationwide protests against the regime in late December and early January.
 During the demonstrations, Iranian women publicly removed their headscarves and waved them in the air.
 Videos of these acts of defiance by women dubbed “The Girls of Revolution Street” went viral worldwide.

-Since December 2017, the regime has arrested more than 35 women for removing their head-scarves to protest legally mandated head-covering.
+Since 2018, the regime detained dozens of individuals for protesting mandatory head-covering.
 The activists have faced charges that include “inciting prostitution and corruption.”
-One of the activists, Shaparak Shajarizadeh, was sentenced to two years in prison and an 18-year suspended sentence after a prolonged detention in which she was reportedly tortured and beaten and put in solitary confinement.
+One of the activists, Shaparak Shajarizadeh, was sentenced to two years in prison and an 18-year suspended sentence after prolonged detention in which she was reportedly tortured and beaten and put in solitary confinement.
 Shajarizadeh, who fled Iran after her sentencing, claims she was told that she would serve her entire 20-year sentence if she engaged in further activism.
+In August 2019, a revolutionary court sentenced another hijab-protester, Saba Kordafshari, to 24 years’ imprisonment.

 Iranian law requires women and men to sit in separate areas in public transportation, at public weddings, and in university classes; to attend separate schools (even preschools); and to use separate entrances to some airports, universities, and public buildings.
 Women generally may not attend men’s sporting events, such as soccer matches, in public stadiums.

-Iran is ranked among the worst five countries in the world for gender equality, including equal participation in the economy, in the World Economic Forum’s Global Gender Gap report.
+Iran is ranked seventh-worst in the world for gender equality, including equal participation in the economy, in the World Economic Forum’s 2021 Global Gender Gap report.

 The Iranian regime bars women from working in some government departments, including the Judiciary Organisation of Military Forces.
 Iranian law gives husbands control over their wives’ ability to work.
-In some cases, husbands are legally allowed to block their wives from employment and some employers will not hire women without their husbands’ consent.
-Men may also block their wives from traveling abroad.
+In some cases, husbands are legally allowed to block their wives from employment, and some employers will not hire women without their husbands’ consent.
+Men may also prevent their wives from traveling abroad.
+Women often must not travel without a male guardian or chaperone and risk being harassed if they travel alone.

-Consequently, the percentage women constitute of the Iranian workforce has languished in the mid-teens for years, while the unemployment rate for women—around 20 percent—is about double that for men.
+Consequently, the percentage of women that constitute the Iranian workforce has languished in the mid-teens for years, while the unemployment rate for women—around 20 percent—is about double that for men.

 Iranian law provides insufficient protection for women against workplace sexual harassment.
 The law also does not bar discrimination in hiring on the basis of sex.